Q: Has my course been approved?

 - e-check - $0 fee.
 Online setup required during payment process **recommended**

-- Check/money order - $0 fee when mailed with registration
+- Check/money order - $0 fee.
+See address below.

 - Mastercard/American Express/Visa – 2.75% of total registration amount